Jalie Knit Dress (3024) in Art Gallery Knit

 The pros: It fits great, has an easy design, and straightforward instructions.
 The con: The pattern is described as being “fitted,” but it’s hard to know exactly what that means without finished garment measurements.
 Unfortunately, this pattern doesn’t give finished measurements (and only uses 1/4″ seam allowances), so Bonnie initially cut out a size larger just to be on the safe side.

-This lovely soft Art Gallery Magnolia Knit in Nightfall.
+A lovely soft Art Gallery Magnolia Knit in Nightfall.
 Art Gallery cotton knits are so soft, and contain 5% spandex for good recovery.
 They’re easy to sew with, too, and come in lots of fun patterns!

 Pattern alterations or any design changes you made: